yuwanming/A1_quadruped_env/README.md

 More details can be found in the paper.

 ## Install dependencies
+The code has been tested in Ubuntu 16.04, 18.04 and 20.04.
 Recommend to set up conda environment as below:

 `conda create -n a1 python=3.6`